ruby-amqp/rubyamqp.info/articles/working_with_exchanges.md

 ### How direct exchanges route messages

-A direct exchange delivers messages to queues based on a
-<span class="note">message routing key</span>, an attribute that every
+A direct exchange delivers messages to queues based on a `message routing key`, an attribute that every
 AMQP v0.9.1 message contains.

 Here is how it works:

-\* A queue binds to the exchange with a routing key K\
+ * A queue binds to the exchange with a routing key K
- \* When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R
+ * When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R

 A direct exchange is ideal for the [unicast